MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 print(f"Node outputs: {node_result}")
 ```

+The following screenshot shows the flow test logs and outputs.

 :::image type="content" source="./media/how-to-integrate-with-llm-app-devops/flow-test-output.png" alt-text="Screenshot of the flow test output in Python. " lightbox = "./media/how-to-integrate-with-llm-app-devops/flow-test-output.png":::

 ---

-This allows you to make and test changes quickly, without needing to update the main code repository each time.
-Once you're satisfied with the results of your local testing, you can then transfer to [submitting runs to the cloud from local repository](#submitting-runs-to-the-cloud-from-local-repository)  to perform experiment runs in the cloud.

-For more details and guidance on using the local versions, you can refer to the [prompt flow GitHub community](https://github.com/microsoft/promptflow).
+Working locally allows you to make and test changes quickly, without needing to update the main code repository each time.
+For more details and guidance on using the local versions, you can refer to the [Prompt flow](https://github.com/microsoft/promptflow) GitHub community.

 ### Go back to studio UI for continuous development

+Once you're satisfied with the results of your local testing, you can repeat the procedure to [submit runs to the cloud from the local repository](#submit-runs-to-the-cloud-from-a-local-repository).

-Alternatively, you have the option to go back to the studio UI, using the cloud resources and experience to make changes to your flow in the flow authoring page.
+Alternatively, you can go back to the Azure Machine Learning studio UI and use the cloud resources and experience to make changes to your flow in the flow authoring page.

-To continue developing and working with the most up-to-date version of the flow files, you can access the terminal in the notebook and pull the latest changes of the flow files from your repository.

-In addition, if you prefer continuing to work in the studio UI, you can directly import a local flow folder as a new draft flow.
-This allows you to seamlessly transition between local and cloud development.
+To continue developing and working with the most up-to-date versions of the flow files, access a terminal on the **Notebook** page and pull the latest changes of the flow files from your repository.
+Or, you can directly import a local flow folder as a new draft flow to seamlessly transition between local and cloud development.

 :::image type="content" source="./media/how-to-integrate-with-llm-app-devops/flow-import-local-upload.png" alt-text="Screenshot of the create a new flow panel with upload to local highlighted. " lightbox = "./media/how-to-integrate-with-llm-app-devops/flow-import-local-upload.png":::